 Imagery

-What is a screenplay, or a movie for that matter, without images?
+What is a story without images?
 In the dictionary, imagery is not described as images, but rather mental images.
-A good question to ask of your script: what imagery am I putting in my reader’s mind?
+A good question to ask of your writing: what imagery am I putting in my reader’s mind?

 Iambic Pentameter